Hide or forbid modulefile¶

 As it impacts module evaluation,

-command targets a directory, this directory is still resolved to its target, but the target inherits the forbidden tag as it matches the name specified onmodule-forbid
+module-forbidcommand targets a directory, this directory is still resolved to its target, but the target inherits the forbidden tag as it matches the name specified onmodule-forbidcommand

 When combined with a